Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Introduction

 \section{Introduction}

 Wireless sensor networks (WSNs) have captivated substantial attention due to its wide applications in environmental monitoring \cite{HART2006}, weather forecasts \cite{Rajasegarar2014,Kottas2012,French2013}, surveillance \cite{Sohraby2006}, building monitoring \cite{Chintalapudi2006}, and automation \cite{Akyildiz2002}.
 Recent studies focus on the estimation of a single point source, like source localization \cite{Luo2005,Xia2008,Chiu2011,Masazade2010} and source detection \cite{Cohen2011,Msechu2012,Zhang2014,Ido2014,Luo2015}, which generally assume independence of the observations.
 In this paper, we consider a WSN consisting of spatially distributed sensors with limited energy and communication bandwidth.
-The sensors monitor temporal processes with desired features such as precipitation, humidity, temperature, concentration of substance, etc., that are dependent on a binary spatial random field \cite{Gelfand2019}.
-These sensors transmit compressed observations to the Fusion Center (FC) \cite{Fazel2012}.
-The FC then reconstructs the binary spatial random field from the transmitted data at spatial locations where no sensor is placed, based on which further decisions can be made.
+The sensors monitor non-Gaussian temporal processes with desired features such as precipitation, humidity, temperature, concentration of substance, etc., that are dependent on a binary spatial random field \cite{Gelfand2019}.
+After the sensors transmit these observations to a Fusion Center (FC) \cite{Fazel2012}, the FC then reconstructs the binary spatial random field at spatial locations where no sensor is placed, based on which further decisions can be made.

 Binary spatial random fields are commonly used to model ecological phenomena that take binary values, such as defoliation \cite{Heagerty1998} and pest outbreak \cite{Zhu2005}.
 Some spatial phenomena such as volcanic activity \cite{FALKNER2007} and vision perception \cite{LEE1999} may be hard to observe directly.
-Therefore, in our model, we analyze temporal data generated based on the values of the binary spatial random field and seek to reconstruct the field using the temporal data as proxy.
+Therefore, in our model, we analyze temporal observations generated based on the values of the binary spatial random field and seek to reconstruct the field using the temporal observations as proxy.
 The proposed dependence structure has its application in vision research \cite{LEE1999} where two types of neuron are activated with respect to low-pass and high-pass components in graphs.
 It can also be adopted in environmental monitoring problems to model spatial-temporal phenomena where the spatial phenomenon is not directly observable and only the temporal processes are observed.